-The interaction techniques described above serve as a demonstration of our toolkit's expressive power.
-The exposed methods and events in the API along with the three configuration tools - while simple and easy-to-use - provide all the required information in enough level of detail for designing all of the techniques.
+The interaction techniques described above serve as an evaluation-in-practice of our toolkit and its expressive powers.
+The exposed methods and events in the API along with the three configuration tools - while simple and easy-to-use - provide all the required information in enough level of detail for designing all of the techniques above.
 While we don't describe how these were coded, a reasonable programmer using our toolkit should be able to replicate and extend any of these techniques without too much difficulty.
 Indeed, the techniques above are just an initial exploration.
 As we were developing these systems, we saw many other variations that could be easily created.
 Overall, the above examples emphasize the potential of how handpart aware techniques - as enabled by our toolkit - can lead to more expressive tabletop interactions.